jhadhriti/Directory-Sorter/README.md

 # Directory Sorter

 This is a python powered tool which helps sorts directory files containing files of various formats.
-I have tried to incorporate all the functions based on the instructions and make the interface user-friendly.
+I have tried to incorporate all the functions based on the instructions and make the interface user-friendly. **This tool only works on windows software**.
 Any helpful suggestion/edits is welcome.

-## Getting started/installation

 ## Getting Started/Installation